jython/book/chapter14.rst

 made, the user will be directed to a page showing the current results of the poll he just voted on.

-Before writting the code for the views: a good way to start designing a Django app is to design its URLs.
+Before writing the code for the views: a good way to start designing a Django app is to design its URLs.
 In Django you map URLs to views, using regular expressions.
 Modern web development takes URLs seriously, and nice URLs (i.e, without cruft like "DoSomething.do" or "ThisIsNotNice.aspx") are the